An interdisciplinary lab develops a non-invasive, inexpensive and efficient method to detect an incurable disease in young infants

 The lab is led by Sabine Kuss, professor and associate head graduate at the department of chemistry.
 When talking with Thind and other students, we learned Kuss’s lab has a unique environment that is inclusive, close to a non-hierarchical structure, and supports students at all levels in getting experience in research.
 Kuss says this is important to create a sense of belonging and help them understand theoretical principles and what they want to pursue.

 Join us as we talk with Thind and Kuss about research, undergraduate experience and the importance of a thriving lab environment.
-Watch the full interview on our YouTube channel.
+Visit the Faculty of Science YouTube channel for more great content featuring student stories, research and innovation.